Fi

 About how having to explain yourself to other people outside your discipline makes you think about things – e.g. how to answer certain questions – in a different way and can open you up to different approaches which are not necessarily traditional in your own discipline.

-In the qualifying exam, students’ knowledge within their proposed research area, their ability to identify important research problems, and their capability to come up with ways to tackle these problems, are assessed by the thesis committee.

 The qualifying exam takes the form of a presentation and oral exam.
+The exam tests the students’ background on their proposed research areas, ability to identify important research problems, and their capability to come up with ways to tackle these problems.

 Students must pass the qualifying exam to continue on the PhD program and perform thesis research.

 Thesis Research

 Upon passing the qualifying exam, students conduct thesis research within a research group.
-There are biannual reviews which evaluate the students’ progress, and ensure that they stay on track towards completion of the PhD.

 Other Program Activities